simonmichael/hledger/doc/SPEC-lots.md

 The `--lots` flag is a display toggle consumed in the report-loading layer (`journalTransform` in `Hledger.Cli.Utils`).
-When absent, `journalCollapseLotDetail` strips lot subaccount suffixes from account names and drops synthetic `_split-posting` and `_lot-parent-assertion` postings from each transaction.
-Posting amounts are left alone; `print` relies on its existing `transactionWithMostlyOriginalPostings` logic to revert to `poriginal` when displaying non-explicit output.
+When absent, `journalCollapseLotDetail` strips lot subaccount suffixes from account names, drops synthetic `_lot-parent-assertion` postings, and merges runs of `_lotsplit-posting` fragments (per-lot dispose/transfer splits sharing the same `poriginal`) back to a single posting carrying the user's original amount.
+Posting amounts on other postings are left alone; `print` relies on `transactionWithMostlyOriginalPostings` to revert to `poriginal` when displaying non-explicit output.

 See SPEC-finalising for more details of the implementation.